mumba-org/mumba/README.md

   Different:
-    * The user will have a mumba distribution (or the dev will embedd one as a safety measure), the same you have a chrome or firefox to open the web.
+    * The user will have a mumba distribution (or the dev will embedd one as a safety measure), the same way you have a chrome or firefox to open the web.

-      The user dont need to know about this impl. detail, as him/her will run your application with your executable (that is just a RPC client that is customized to call the laucher RPC api)
+      The user dont need to know about this implementation detail, as him/her will run your application executable (that is just a RPC client that is customized to call the laucher RPC api).

       With this, there's a manager process and only one GPU process for all apps, this together with the application talking directly with the Webkit API (no javascript)